Shay Elliott: Legacy

 The Shay Elliott Memorial Road Race, organised by Bray Wheelers Cycling Club, is run every year in Ireland in his honour.
 The race was previously (since 1959) known as the Route de Chill Mhantain (Circuit of Wicklow).
 It became the Shay Elliott Trophy in the late sixties, then the Shay Elliott Memorial after his death in 1971.

-A monument to Elliott, erected by friends and Bray Wheelers Cycling Club, stands at the top of the climb from Drumgoff Bridge, Glenmalure heading towards Laragh, County Wicklow, where the race's KOH mountain prime is situated.
+A monument to Elliott, erected by friends and Bray Wheelers Cycling Club, stands at the top of the climb from Drumgoff Bridge, Glenmalure heading towards Laragh, County Wicklow, where the race finishes.

 Delegates from the Tour de France visited Elliott's grave when the Tour came to Ireland in 1998.

 Coverage

 In 2009 a documentary film, Cycle of Betrayal, about Shay Elliott, was shown in Ireland (first on Setanta Ireland) and the UK.
 A book, a section of a book, and many articles, have also been written about Elliott.